hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What are the different types of density plots?

 There are a few different types of density plots: 1-D density plot, 2-D density plot, and contour plot.
 Let's explore each one.
 1-D Density Plot: A 1-D density plot, known as a Kernel Density Estimate (KDE) plot, is a smoothed histogram version.

+Who invented the graph theory?

+The father of graph theory was the great Swiss mathematician Leonhard Euler, whose famous 1736 paper, "The Seven Bridges of Konigsberg," was the first treatise on the subject.

+What is a real life example of graph theory?

+For example, graph theory can be used to map out social networks, such as Facebook or Twitter, and analyze how people are connected to each other.
+Graph theory can also be used to map out networks of computers and analyze how they are connected to each other.

+What is the first theorem of graph theory?

+The following theorem is often referred to as the First Theorem of Graph The- ory.
+Theorem 1.1.
+In a graph G, the sum of the degrees of the vertices is equal to twice the number of edges.